The Black Squirrel Home And Garden Walk

 A map showing houses participating in the Black Squirrel Home & Garden Walk.

-There were, as you can see, a lot of gardens within a short walking distance.
-We tried to see them all, but what with all the beautiful plants and talking with the Gardeners, I think we missed a few.
+As you can see, there were many gardens within a short walking distance.
+We tried to see them all, but with all the beautiful plants and talking with the Gardeners, I think we missed a few.
 Below are more images for you to enjoy.

 The ‘S.W.
 Bearce’ House c.
 1921